APLMOOC/APLMOOC/docs/course/ch7/part7.md

 Object-oriented programming is one of the most popular programming paradigms of all time, and while we will not cover the whole of what Dyalog APL has to offer in terms of objects, an understanding of namespaces is important for understanding how to manage projects.

-The previous section placed `HttpCommand` "into `#`;" `#` is called the root namespace, the namespace where functions and variables will reside in by default.
+The previous section placed `HttpCommand` into `#`. `#` is called the root namespace, the namespace where functions and variables will reside in by default.
 A namespace is a container for names; every workspace has the root namespace `#`, and further namespaces can be created inside it and inside each other, forming a tree.

 A namespace is created with the `⎕NS` system function, and names inside it are accessed with dot notation.
 The right argument of `⎕NS` is a vector of names of functions and variables to be added to this namespace, and the left argument is the name of the namespace (if it doesn't already exist, it is created).